jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-party app over the Transmission Control Protocol.125 In August 2023, researchers from Germany successfully executed a jailbreak of a US EV OEM's IVI system using a voltage fault injection attack on the chip\-makers processor that gave them nearly irrevocable root access.
+party app over the Transmission Control Protocol.125 In August 2023, researchers from Germany successfully executed a jailbreak of a US EV OEM's IVI system using a voltage fault injection attack on the chip\-maker’s processor that gave them nearly irrevocable root access.
 The attack allowed the researchers to run arbitrary software on the infotainment system and unlock paid features such as faster acceleration and heated seats.
-Additionally, the exploit facilitated the extraction of a vehicle\-unique key (cryptosystem public key) used for authentication and authorization on the OEMs internal service network.
+Additionally, the exploit facilitated the extraction of a vehicle\-unique key (cryptosystem public key) used for authentication and authorization on the OEM’s internal service network.
 With the root permissions gained through the exploit, a malicious actor could access private user data, decrypt encrypted NVMe (Non\-Volatile Memory Express) storage, and manipulate the car's identity.126
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 63
 EV CHARGING INFRASTRUCTURE
 Providing a reliable and safe charging infrastructure is essential to accelerating